 South Beach Diet / Low-Carb Diet Suggestions:

-Cheesy Low-Carb Zucchini and Basil Strata would be a good side dish or main dish for any type of low-glycemic or low-carb eating plan.
-This updated version with more cheese may be a bit high in fat for the South Beach Diet, which would recommend low-fat cheese, but use less cheese if you prefer.
+Cheesy Zucchini and Basil Strata would be a good side dish or main dish for any type of low-carb eating plan, including Keto.
+This updated version with more cheese may be a bit high in fat for the original South Beach Diet, which would recommend low-fat cheese, but use less cheese if you prefer.
 As a main dish, I’d happily eat this for breakfast, lunch, or dinner.

 Find More Recipes Like This One: